jmccormac01/python_setup/README.md

-# Python Setup
+# Python Setup via PIP

-This script installs all the necessary bits for a new python installation
+This script uses ```pip``` to install all the necessary bits for a new astronomy/stats/webdev based python installation.

 # Module List